Wimbledon, Here We Are! Aussie Aussie Aussie!

 Tennis Fans, Australians, and Others

-Welcome to this hub.
 If you have even clicked on the title you are probably a tennis fan or an Australian.
-If not you are either curious to see what my latest hub is about, or you clicked on it by mistake.
-If it's the latter you may not be able to relate to this hub or find it very interesting (though if you like poetry there is a poem).
+If not you are either curious to see what this article is about, or you clicked on it by mistake.
+If it's the latter you may not be able to relate to this or find it very interesting (though if you like poetry there is a poem).

-I wrote this because Wimbledon 2015 is currently under way and I am an avid tennis fan.
-As well as that we had quite a few Australians competing and, if I am correct, all but two advanced past the first round.
-Among this contingent were the three youngest competitors, Bernard Tomic, Nick Kyrgios, and Thanasi Kokkinakis.
+I wrote this while Wimbledon 2015 was being played and I am an avid tennis fan.
+As well as that we had quite a few Australians competing and among this contingent were the three youngest competitors, Bernard Tomic, Nick Kyrgios, and Thanasi Kokkinakis.

-The fact that this hub and poem is dedicated to only two of these, Bernard Tomic and Nick Kyrgios, in no way lessens the contribution of Thanasi or intimates he is less worthy.
-His character and temperament actually make him more deserving of acknowledgement and affirmation than the other two.
+Thanasi’s character and temperament actually make him more deserving of acknowledgement and affirmation than the other two.
 It just proves the notoriety and bad behaviour makes better news headlines.
+As a doubles partner, however, maybe he helps balance out the controversy and division that Nick Kyrgios’s antics can cause.

 Bernard Tomic (born 21 October 1992) is an Australian professional tennis player who as of 8 June 2015 was ranked world No. 24 by the ATP.
 Tomic enjoyed a successful junior career in which he won three Orange Bowl titles and two junior grand slam singles titles, the 2008 Australian Open and 2009 US Open.
 Career highlights include winning the 2013 Apia International Sydney, the 2014 Claro Open Colombia, the quarterfinals at the 2011 Wimbledon Championships, and the 2015 BNP Paribas Open.(wikipedia) *Lost to Novak Djokovic 3rd Round Wimbledon 2015.